Lake County Small Claims Court, California

 Lake County Small Claims Court Limits

-Small Claims Court Locations for Lake County
+Lake County Small Claims Court Locations

-Lake County Small Claims Court cases are heard in 2 courthouses across Lake County.
-The website for Lake County Superior court is: www.lake.courts.ca.gov.
-Here are the following locations where small claims cases are heard:
+In Lake County, small claims court cases are heard in 2 courthouses across the County.
+The website address for Lake County Superior Court is: www.lake.courts.ca.gov.
+Here are the locations:

 Main Courthouse